roghayefallahi/roghayefallahi/README.md

 ### A few things about me

+- 🎓 I have a bachelor's degree in IT engineering
-- 💻 I'm web developer, designer, content creator and student
+- 💻 I'm PHP Developer
 - 📍 I'm from Iran
-- 🕸️ I am passionate about building websites with Next.js
-- 🤝 I like to meet new people
-- 🎾 I like to play all sports and play tennis on a daily basis
-- 🤓 I like to learn about new tech and blog about it.
+- 🤓 I'm thirsty to learn.

 <br>